ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/inverter/assets/index.md

 export function inverterTb(open) { return open ? inverterOpenTb : inverterCdsTb; }
 export const cargoToml = require(`{{EXAMPLES}}/sky130_inverter/Cargo.toml?snippet`);

-In this tutorial, we'll design and simulate a schematic-level inverter in the Skywater 130nm process to showcase some of the capabilities of Substrate's analog simulation interface.
-Substrate will call into {props.open ? "open source tools (ngspice, magic, and Netgen)" : "Cadence tools (Spectre, Pegasus, and Quantus)"} to run simulations, {props.open ? "" : "DRC, "} LVS, and extraction.
+In this tutorial, we'll design and lay out an inverter in the Skywater 130nm process.
+Substrate will call into {props.open ? "open source tools (ngspice, magic, and Netgen)" : "Cadence tools (Spectre, Pegasus, and Quantus)"} to run simulations, DRC, LVS, and extraction.

 ## Setup